timoxley/rework-suffix/Readme.md

 var reworkSuffix = require('rework-suffix')

 var important = reworkSuffix.suffix(' !important');
+// Could also just do:
+//   var important = require('rework-suffix')
-// also could just do important = require('rework-suffix'), as it's the default.
+// This is the default.

 var css = rework(read('input.css', 'utf8'))
   .use(important)